How to stop Binge Eating with these 9 helpful steps

 3. Keep a mood journal

-Binge eating disorder is not logical, rather it is an emotional response to something.
+Binge eating disorder is not logical, rather it is an unconscious emotional response to something.

 A study on Binge Eating and stress, concluded that stress alone was not the cause.